Skip to main content

 Install

-There are a few ways to install the latest released version of Stellar CLI.
+There are a few ways to install the latest release of Stellar CLI.

 Install with Homebrew (macOS, Linux):